FRIENDS OF JAMAICA POND

 Thanks!
 Due to vocal public support, private fundraising and successful negotiations with the Park Commissioner over staffing issues the mounted unit was saved in 2009.
 Ongoing lack of funds for the Boston Park Department, which is less then one percent of the city budget for one of the largest city park systems in the country, will likely mean this issue will be repeated in future years.
 Join our action alert email and snail mail lists to stay informed.

-Note 2: A group was formed to raise on-going private funds to save the horses.
-Friends of the Park Rangers details at http://savebostonshorses.org/
+A non profit group was formed in 2010 to raise on-going private funds to save the horses.
+Please join their efforts to save the Boston Park Rangers Mounted Unit.
+Learn about The Friends of the Boston Park Rangers Mounted Unit, the rangers, the horses, and how you can help at

 Boston Park Rangers' Horses